Rhode Island absentee and mail ballot guide

 - Request deadline (online):

-- Request deadline (by mail): Received 21 days before Election Day
+- Request deadline (by mail): Received by 21 days before Election Day

 - Request deadline (in person): 21 days before Election Day